hr-rfp55-fec7-zuko/project-catwalk/README.md

 ## Project Catwalk
-This is the Hack Reactor Front End Capstone.
-The challenge was to create a modernized retail portal based on design specifications and requirements outlined by project stakeholders.
-As a group, we created a dynamic e-commerce browsing experience on an accelerated development timeline, with each team member builing out one of the four required components.
+This is a modernized retail portal based on design specifications and requirements outlined by project stakeholders.
+As an agile team of four, we created a dynamic e-commerce browsing experience on an accelerated development timeline, with each team member builing out one of the four required components.

 <!-- Insert gif of overall image  -->